shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 sudo systemctl start webhook
 ```

-or we can auto-start upon startup by running:
+or can be auto-started upon startup by running:
 ```bash
 sudo systemctl enable webhook
 ```